App Store submission fails with Carthage and SPM

-swift package generate-xcodeproj to generate an Xcode project for the library, App Store will reject any apps that pull in the library with Carthage.
+swift package generate-xcodeproj to generate an Xcode project for a SPM package, App Store will reject any apps that adds this library with Carthage.
 This post will show you how to make App Store submission work.

 SPM doesn’t require you to have an Xcode project.
-The package file and source files are enough.
-However, if you want to support Carthage, add a demo app etc. you may want to create a project alongside the package.
+However, if you want to support Carthage, add a demo app etc. you have to create a project alongside the package.

-Since my libraries support Carthage and have demo apps, I decided to keep my old Xcode projects around.
-However, I soon noticed that these projects didn’t play well with SPM, for instance when handling their dependencies to the library.
+However, I soon noticed that the projects didn’t play well with SPM, e.g. when keeping in sync with their library.
 I therefore decided to create new projects with

 swift package generate-xcodeproj.

-The generated projects work great with SPM.
-However, I soon started receiving reports that apps that use Carthage were rejected when being submitted to the App Store:
+Shortly after recreating the projects and pushing out the changes, I started receiving reports that apps that used Carthage to add the libraries were rejected when they were submitted to the App Store:

 "This bundle Payload/Offgrid.app/Frameworks/XXX.framework is invalid.
 The Info.plist file is missing the required key: CFBundleVersion.
 Please find more information about CFBundleVersion at https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleversion"

-CFBundleVersion key is actually defined.
-You can find a more discussion about this problem here.
+You can find a more detailed discussion about this problem here.

 Instead of adjusting the

-Info.plist, which is correctly setup, select the project in the project navigator, select the library target, go to
+Info.plist, which is correct, select the project in the project navigator, select the library target, go to

 Build Settings and search for

-1. This will make App Store submission work, even when using Carthage.
+1. This will make App Store submission work once again, even when using Carthage.